Definition of Vouching

-- Loan repayments: For loan repayments that the organization has received, there should be clear segregation between the interest payment received and the principal amount recovered.
+- Loan repayments: For loan repayments, the organization has received, there should be clear segregation between the interest payment received and the principal amount recovered.
 The payments need to be checked from the bank account of the business.

 - Other income received: In the same manner, for all the other income received, vouching for needs to cover ground about make sure all receipts are present.
-This might require auditors to go through the agreement of all the other income received during the fiscal year.
+This might require auditors to review the agreement of all the other income received during the fiscal year.

 Is vouching necessary for all audits?